Abstract

 What’s Involved in Performing a Finite Element Analysis?

-Practical finite element analyses requires sophisticated software.
-There are various commercial and non-commercial software programs available, with varying capabilities.
-The entity to be analyzed needs to be represented mathematically, such as a three-dimensional Computer Aided Design/Drafting (CAD) model.
 The CAD geometry model is subsequently discretized into small finite segments referred to as finite elements.
 As seen in the above images – the dam gate is meshed into numerous three dimensional elements.
 Correct meshing is one of the critical parts to the analysis.
 Complex equations governing the behavior of each element and compatibility between them is mathematically enforced.
 All of this is performed by the FEA software.
+See below for a simple demonstration of how FEA works.

 What Do I Get out of a Finite Element Analysis?